marco-gallegos/insomnie/readme.md

 if this is easy to read and use then is easy to fork and extend.

+### Cutting Edge

+Use latest (stable) technologies is a must so if you can improve something with a brand new feature or lib just open a issue explaining it.

+current tech stack:

+- node >= 22
+- esbuild
+- node native fetch
+- top level await
+- ...

+### Terminal And Local First

+Boot up a heavy UI or use something extremly simple like curl to request a api is not enough.

+Ui solutions are very heavy in memory and boot time when you just want a simple get request to double check besides this you require a graphic environment.

+Cli solutions (at least right now 2024/09) are not compatible with envs and files or they are super simple like curl, this is not bad but i miss some advanced features like env, pretty print and Text User Interface.

 ## what i want to do